jangerhofer/pointPerGame/content/post/al_east_xfactor_2017.md

 2016 | 0.317 | 40.0% | 18.5% | 39.7% | 41.8%

 Sanchez's batted ball profile puts him among the league leaders in hard contact percent.
 Whether or not Sanchez's true talent lies at this level is what will determine his fate going forward.
 What is almost certain to regress is his *insane* 40.0% HR/FB rate.
 40% of fly balls hit by Sanchez were home runs, let that sink in.
-These rates allowed Sanchez to post some ridiculous stats including a 0.358 ISO and a 0.425 wOBA.
+These batted ball rates allowed Sanchez to post some ridiculous stats including a 0.358 ISO and a 0.425 wOBA.
 Sanchez won't be the best hitter in baseball this year, but he should have a good shot at being the top bat at the catcher position.
 Much of the small, but growing, hype about the Yankees young core starts with Sanchez, and a strong follow up to his explosive rookie year could put the Yanks rebuild ahead of schedule.